Carter011/cartergroezingerportfolio/ecocar.md

 ## Results
 - Successfully integrated V2V and V2I communication capabilities into the EcoCAR vehicle
-- Verified reliable transmission of Basic Safety Messages
+- Verified reliable transmission and receiving of data packets
 - Demonstrated system functionality through testing and poster presentations
 - Contributed to overall system readiness for vehicle-level operation